 You can also contact your old employers to find out information about any pension scheme that was in place when you worked for the company, and then contact the pension providers directly to find out if you were a member of their schemes.

 There are also some pension companies who’ll be able to help you locate an old pension, especially if you plan to transfer the balance to them.
 This can be more straightforward if you’re already planning to transfer your pensions or have several old pensions that you’ve lost track of.

 If you’re having trouble managing several pensions, all with different providers, it might make sense to consolidate them into one.
 That way you’ll have a unified view of your savings, and just one pension balance to manage going forward.
 That means only one pension provider to deal with and potentially lower fees too.

 Before you move your savings, you’ll need to make sure there aren’t any restrictions on your pensions, or special benefits that you could lose if you have a defined benefit pension, for example.
 Also, if you do have a defined benefit pension pot and it’s worth £30,000 or more, you’ll need to seek advice from an independent financial advisor.

 If you do decide to open a PensionBee pension we can help you combine all of your old pensions into a new online plan.
-We can also help you locate lost pensions and you’ll get a personal BeeKeeper to guide you through the transfer process.
+You just need to provide the pension provider name and policy number (if you have it to hand).
+You’ll get a personal BeeKeeper to guide you through the transfer process.